beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 AT+JOIN     Join network
 AT+NJS      Get the join status
-AT+NJM      Get or set the network join mode AT+SENDFREQ Get or Set the automatic send time
+AT+NJM      Get or set the network join mode AT+SENDINT  Get or Set the automatic send time
 AT+ADR      Get or set the adaptive data rate setting AT+CLASS    Get or set the device class
 AT+DR       Get or Set the Tx DataRate=[0..7]